wattsworth/modules/sensors/bme280/readme.md

 # BME280 Temperature Humidity Pressure Sensor

 This sensor is available from Adafruit.
 See https://learn.adafruit.com/adafruit-bme280-humidity-barometric-pressure-temperature-sensor-breakout for full documentation.
+This code is based on a [ReaderModule](https://wattsworth.net/joule/modules.html#reader-modules) which provides a single output stream and is the simplest module type.

 ## Usage
 1. Install the Adafruit BME280 library system-wide: https://github.com/adafruit/Adafruit_CircuitPython_BME280